 We were lucky too to spot the discrete signpost for the Merry Maidens.
 Cornwall is incredibly rich in archaeological sites and seems to have made a conscious decision to protect them by making them less than obvious to find.
 The signs are there… they are marked on the maps… but only the determined, dedicated or just plain stubborn are likely to find them… especially when the sea-mist rolls in and covers the land in a pale pall of silence.

-Appearances to the contrary, though, it was the perfect weather to be making the acquaintance of the ancient stones.
-The camera lens was constantly misted, the world receded into the mute, grey magic that swirled and gave life to the ancient stillness of the frozen dance.
+Appearances to the contrary, though, it was the perfect weather to be making the acquaintance of these ancient stones.
+The camera lens was constantly misted, the world receded into the mute, grey magic that swirled and gave life to the silent stillness of the frozen dance.

 Unlike many stone circles, this one is perfectly circular… and appears complete.
 There are nineteen stones, standing around four and a half feet tall and the circle is about eighty feet across.
 Modern thought is that there were once eighteen stones and that it may have been ‘tidied’ at some point in its past.

 The alterations in the landscape are not just a bit of tidying though… there was once a second circle of similar size at the site.
 There were still seven stones remaining a couple of hundred years ago, but by the end of the nineteenth century, it had disappeared.
 Perhaps its stones now lie buried in the Cornish hedgerows that grow from walls of monumental stone.